hamitsarmis/example.fileuploader.host/README.md

 # example.fileuploader.host
-multiple file uploader for a fast data transfer option in local network.
+multiple file uploader as a fast data transfer option in local network.